 Do you see those pretty sections?
 I’ve utilized the Square Foot Gardening method (affiliate link).
-If you are a Square Foot Gardener, you’ll appreciate the tutorial I’m writing to create those grids that won’t rod.
+If you are a Square Foot Gardener, you’ll appreciate the tutorial I wrote to create those grids that won’t rot.

 In my squares, I have some sections that are started from seed and others that were purchased as plants.
 Plus, there are a few self-starter plants from my compost pile!
 Hello, pumpkins.

 For more information on using EcoScraps, check out these tips for using EcoScraps and how the product is made.

 You’ll also love these ideas for building and utilizing raised garden beds.